 A Day with Batwa Pygmies – the Keepers of the Forest – Bwindi Impenetrable Forest

-The Batwa Experience with the First People of the Forest who have lived in Bwindi Impenetrable Forest for 500,000 years
+The Batwa Experience with the First People of the Forest who have lived in Bwindi Impenetrable Forest for Thousands of years

 An Interactive Visit – The Batwa Experience with the First People of the Forest – A Day with the original people of the forest – The Batwa Pygmies.
 Learn how they prepared for the hunt, their hunting techniques, what they gathered in Forest and how they lived – leaving a small footprint on their environment.